super-go-team/nextjs13-tailwind-trcp-prisma/README.md

 I ignored the differences and tried to replicate the code but, there were errors popping out everywhere.
 I was getting impatient.
 It was then I decided to take the time to study the tRPC v10 docs and differences between the previous version i.e v9.
 I used one of the [starter apps](https://github.com/trpc/examples-next-prisma-starter) they provided on the website and started matching and I was finally able to make a break through.

 It is the exact same project at **Francisco Mendes's** repo but with tRPC v10 implemented and some code comments too.
-Feel free to fork the repo or use it at a starting point if you're like me 😁.
+Feel free to fork the repo or use it as a starting point if you're like me 😁.

 ## Table of Contents